 CoreLogic RP Data is Australia's #1 Property Information Provider.
 Our blog is maintained by CoreLogic RP Data’s research director, Tim Lawless and Cameron Kusher who is CoreLogic RP Data’s senior research analyst.
 We hope you find the information we post here useful and we welcome your comments and feedback.

 - Negative gearing and its impact on the housing market December 13, 2012

 - Dispelling the myths about our new Index methodology March 2, 2012

 - There were 1,213,595 individuals with a negatively geared property over the 2010/11 financial year May 9, 2013

 - New listings are higher than one year ago and transactions have been trending upwards since 2012.
-As a result, stock is being absorbed faster and total listings are lower than at the same time last year across most cities June 30, 2015
+As a result, stock is being absorbed faster and…: […] More: New listings are higher than one y...

 CoreLogic RP Data on Twitter

 - See this weekend's auction activity | http://t.co/wHhGHVszmP #ausproperty #auctions 3 days ago